kotynia/ExcelToHtml/README.md

 3. RGB colors (supported)

-This script will convert background color to rgb colors if you use custom theme.
+This script will convert background color and font color to rgb colors if you use custom theme and colour differ.
+To use open file in Excel select Alt+F11 Paste and Run code using F5

 ```vb
 Sub SheetBackgroundColorsToRgb()